 This information explains how you can get enough exercise during and after your cancer treatment.
-This resource is for people who don’t currently exercise.
+This resource is for people who do not exercise at this time.

 Talk with your healthcare provider before you start exercising.
-Depending on your cancer treatment plan, you may need to avoid or adjust some exercises or activities.
-If you had surgery, always ask your surgeon if it’s safe before you start exercising.Back to top
+Depending on your cancer treatment plan, you may need to avoid or change some exercises or activities.
+If you had surgery, ask your surgeon if it’s safe for you to start exercising.Back to top

 Physical Activity and Exercise

 Physical activity is any movement of the body that uses energy.
-Some of your daily life activities such as doing active chores around the house, yard work, or walking the dog are examples of physical activity.
+Some of your daily life activities are examples of physical activity.
+This can be doing active chores around your home, doing yard work, or walking your dog.

 Exercise is a type of physical activity.
-When you exercise, you do body movements that are planned, structured, and repeated to improve or maintain your physical fitness level.
-Try to include the following activities to get the health benefits of exercise:
+When you exercise, you do body movements that are planned, controlled, and repeated (done over and over).
+This helps to improve or maintain your physical fitness level.
+Try to add these physical activities into your daily life.
+They will help you get many of the health benefits of exercise.

-- Activities that make you breathe harder, such as brisk walking, running, dancing, swimming, and playing basketball.
+- Activities that make you breathe harder, such as:

 Benefits of Exercise